How to Use Storytelling to Build Your Audience

 Cold emails also often look like spam emails when you open them.
 They seem so impersonal, and you know right off the bat that you’re just one in a sea of thousands who have received the exact same message.
 If you’re not important to them, why would they be important to you?

-These in mind, you need to tweak how you compose your cold emails.
+With these in mind, you need to tweak how you compose your cold emails.

 The subject itself should be catchy already.
 It should be interesting, if not controversial, and must be relevant to your recipient.
 Make it mysterious so they’ll be curious enough to open it.